redis-developer/banking-on-redis/docs/05-BANKING-ON-REDIS.md

     results = [{}]
 ```

-And your all done!
+And you're all done!
 Congrats on completing the workshop.
 Go forth and use more Redis!